Homsang/tools-for-solid-state-physics/Document.md

 ## Madelung constant

 C_60_ is a synthetic football shaped macromolecule composed of 60 carbon atoms.
 The crystal composed of C_60_ has an approximate fcc structure.
 When C_60_ crystal is doped with three K atoms to form K_3_C_60_, one K(1) atom is in the octahedral position and the other two K(2) atoms are in the tetrahedral position.
 K_3_C_60_ crystal can be approximately regarded as an ionic crystal composed of K^+^ ions and C_60_^3-^.
+And the reason we chose this as an example is that it covers almost all the common positions in solid state physics.

 ![K3C60](Pictures/k3c60.png)